mmbman/Katagiri/1984-03-25-Mindfulness-Talk-5.md

 ### Summary

 Katagiri Roshi concludes his series of talks on Mindfulness.
-Zen Master Dogen compares the method of Buddhist practice to the method of washing a robe.
+Zen Master Dōgen compares the method of Buddhist practice to the method of washing a robe.
 Mindfulness is dynamic communication.
 This moment is a blank canvas.

 ### Transcript